 The QSR interview tool includes a number of questions that assess the efficacy of services and the extent that those services satisfy identified needs.
-Peer support, supported employment and medication and medication management services are the services perceived by members to be most helpful with their recovery.
-Case management was perceived as being least effective in helping members advance their recovery.
-In 2017, case management and crisis services were rated the lowest.
+Supported employment and medication management are the services perceived by members to be most helpful with their recovery.
+It should be noted that crisis service efficacy statistics have risen steadily over the last four years.
+Similar to the past two QSRs, case management was perceived as being least effective in helping members to support their recovery.

 The interview tool solicits additional information regarding the nature of the perceived problem when a member identifies that there have been issues when receiving a service.
-ACT team services were reported to have the highest percentage of problems, followed by case management.
-The lowest percent of problems were reported for persons receiving family support services and living skills training.
+Similar to 2019, case management services were reported to have the highest percentage of problems.
+The lowest percent of problems were reported for persons receiving peer support services and supported employment.